Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Method

 \subsection{Spatial-aware Continual Pre-training}

 The assembly of building blocks into stable MOF structures can be regarded as `LEGO building' at the microscale.
-A critical factor for success is the model's ability to perceive the intrinsic geometry of individual blocks and to reason about rotational transformations.
-To this end, we augment the description of each building block with its molecular weight and spatial span along three PCA axes, which together describe a `minimal bounding box' with mass that encloses the building block.
+A critical factor for success is the model's ability to perceive the intrinsic geometry of individual blocks and to reason about their roto-translations.
+To this end, we augment the description of each building block $\mathbf{B}_m$ with its molecular weight and spatial spans $[s_m^1,s_m^2,s_m^3]$ along three PCA axes.
+Specifically, the spans are defined as

+where $\mathbf{X}_m$ is the local coordinates and $\mathbf{p}_m^{i}\in\mathbb{R}^3$ is the $i$-th PCA axis of block $\mathbf{B}_m$.
+Together with the molecular weight, the PCA spans form a mass-weighted minimal bounding box that encloses the building block and provides a compact geometric descriptor.

 To further elucidate the impact of rotation on block orientation, we explicitly provide the block's principal axis before and after the applied rotation.
 In addition, we incorporate the topology code extracted by \texttt{MOFid}~\citep{bucior2019identification}, which describes the underlying connectivity of the building blocks and promotes a holistic understanding of the global MOF structure.
-A \emph{simplified} prompt template is presented below:
+A \emph{simplified} prompt template is presented below for illustration:

 The complete prompt templates and a detailed description of the dataset construction process are provided in the Appendix \ref{app:prompt}.
 Based on this constructed dataset, we train a pre-trained LLM with the standard next-token prediction objective.